hgiudatto/NodeJsHTTPClient/README.md

-# NodeJsHTTPClient
-Making requests to an API with the http package.
+a NodeJsHTTPClient Making requests to an API with the https package.
+Goals: Using the https module to make HTTP requests to Famous Quotes API.